Keurig K45 Elite Review

 Jennifer’s Rating: 4.4 Stars

-That being said it is more affordable than the K65 Special Edition and covers all bases except for being as programmable.
+That being said it covers all bases except for being as programmable as some other contenders.
 With this review I hope to highlight some of these things that put it on that Bestseller’s list as well as kept it there too!

 What's on this page?